StickyNeutrino/cards/README.md

 ## License & credits

 The application code is licensed under the [GNU Affero General Public License v3](LICENSE) (AGPL-3.0-or-later), with source available at [github.com/StickyNeutrino/cards](https://github.com/StickyNeutrino/cards).
-Card imagery is courtesy of [San Diego Canyonlands](https://www.sdcanyonlands.org/), whose physical native-species flashcard deck this app digitizes, and is not covered by the code license.
+Card imagery is courtesy of [San Diego Canyonlands](https://www.sdcanyonlands.org/) and is not covered by the code license.